McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 {% endraw %}
 ```

 The layout of the `VerticalTabs` changes depending on the display size of the device viewing the page.
 We created a custom `TabPanel` component that will house the content of each tab in our panel.
 For medium and large displays, we made use of the MUI `Tabs` component with several children `Tab` components containing the label of each tab.
 The tabs are displayed vertically on the left hand side of the screen.
 The `handleChange` function allows the user to easily switch between the tabs by clicking on the desired label.
 Currently, each tab panel contains a simple placeholder string.
 We will add styled form controls to some of the panels in a later section of this workshop.
-On small screens, the tabs are automatically moved to `Drawer` components that can be activated using an `IconButton`.
+On small screens, the tabs are automatically moved to a `Drawer` component that can be activated using an `IconButton`.
 Switching between the `Tabs` and `Drawer` components by resizing the browser window will save the user's current position (i.e., the current tab that they are on).
 The current active tab is always highlighted on both the full-sized tabs as well as the drawer.

 ### Create the Settings Page
 Start by creating a CSS style for the settings page.
 Add the following lines to `styles/Home.module.css`: